 “You are not of age.
 You can’t live on your own,” said Helmer angrily.

-“I wouldn’t be alone,” said Griffa looking up.
-“I have Maybelle, Jonthon, and Wallis.
+“I wouldn’t be alone.”
+Griffa looked up “I have Maybelle, Jonthon, and Wallis.
 Ansel is there most of the time, too.
 I want to stay in Keene Manor.”

-Hector smiled at Griffa.
-“Of course you are attached to your home, but Gryphon, at sixteen, it is not proper that you live on your own without family.
+Hector smiled kindly at Griffa.
+“Of course, you are attached to your home, but Gryphon, at sixteen, it is not proper that you live on your own without family.
 You need someone to watch over you.”

-“I can watch over her,” said Ansel.
+“I can watch over her,” offered Ansel.
 “I promised her father I would.
 I will let nothing happen to her.
 I can stay in Keene Manor permanently.”

 Hector shook his head.
 “It is not proper, Ansel.
 Perhaps if you married, it could work.”